nus-cs2103-AY2122S2/ip/docs/README.md

 To create a `Deadline` task:

-Note: The command is case-sensitive.
-Use `deadline` so that the command can be processed.

 1. type in `deadline (argument) /by (due date)` where argument is the task with the description you are creating and due date is the date you have to complete the task by. `due date` have to be in the form "YYYY-MM-DD" where Y represent the year digit, M represent the month digit and D represent the days digit

 2. Hit 'Enter' or click the send button.